Consensys/go-corset/README.md

 ### Debug

 The `go-corset debug` command provides insights into a given set of constraints.
-For example, one can print out the low level arithmetic intermediate representation (AIR) which is generated; or, one can generate summary statistics (e.g. number of columns, number of constraints, etc); or, look at any metadata embedded within a binary constraint file, etc.
+For example, one can see the low level arithmetic intermediate representation (AIR) generated; or, one can see summary statistics (e.g. number of columns, number of constraints, etc); or, look at any metadata embedded within a binary constraint file, etc.

 Useful options here include:

-- `--constrants` will show the set of externalised constants defined in the given constraints, along with their default values.
+- `--constants` will show the set of externalised constants defined in the given constraints, along with their default values.

-- `--metadata` for a `bin` file, this will show any embedded metadata.
+- `--metadata` for a `bin` file, this will show any metadata that was embedded during compilation.

-- `--stats` will show summary statistics for a given set of constraints, such as the number of columns, constraints, lookups, etc.  **NOTE:** this requires one of `--air/--mir/--hir` to be specified (i.e. as lower level representations have more columns and constraints, etc).
+- `--stats` will show summary statistics for a given set of constraints, such as the number of columns, constraints, lookups, etc.  **NOTE:** this requires one of `--air/--mir/--hir` to be specified (i.e. lower level representations have more columns/constraints which affects the stats, etc).

 - `--spillage` will show the spillage determined for each module in the given constraints.
+This is the number of additional rows prepended to each module by `go-corset` during trace expansion.

 ### Inspect